9 Ways to Create a School Morning Routine for Kids (Printables)

 You can even implement a weekly/monthly reward system for those who follow their charts successfully.

-In addition to a morning routine schedule, after-school routines are also important to have.
+In addition to a morning routine schedule, after-school routines are essential.

 Family Routines: How to Automate Your Housewife Life will teach you: